Chris Hedges and the End of America

 Hedges says that those who want to defeat the downward spiral must demonstrate selflessness and humility.
 "Those who fight against cultural malice, whether squatting in old warehouses, or as the Occupy (Wall Street) Movement did in taking over public spaces, resisting . . . and refusing to be broken by our prison system discover that life is measured by . . . infinitesimal acts of solidarity and kindness."

 I love it!
 Comfortably well-off American liberal looking at America negatively through rose-colored glasses.
 My guess is that Hedges lacks a clear-headed, thought-out plan.
 He also lacks the character and courage step away from the power-base of this country.
-For him, dividing the country is not an option.
+So, for him, dividing the country is not an option.
 I don't think Hedges is prepared to go anywhere.
 His emotional, disjointed wording appeals to other nut-jobs but lacks a psychologically secure basis and enough of a logical progression to equip a people to govern themselves.

 He comes from a family of means; so it is not clear why he speaks so elatedly about a collapsing "American Empire," since he is clearly part of it.
 Fantasizing darkly from his ivory-tower, he has lost touch with the real America!
 I cannot tell if this guy is a fraud or a verifiable nut-job.

 Note how Hedges uses terms like "popular revolt," "humility and selflessness," and "fight against cultural malice" as if they follow one another logically.
 No wonder Occupy Wall Street and Antifa turned violent.
-With no sense of direction or a sensible plan, a mob will spin like a whirlwind.
-They have no philosophical rudder to steer them.
+With no sense of direction or a sensible plan, a mob will spin like a whirlwind, with no philosophical rudder to steer them.
 How did Hedges get to be so important as a Liberal spokesman?
 I worry that he is disingenuous as hell.
 Show me a Liberal who can govern a country.
 With him, Republicans can do business.

 When I watch Chris Hedges on YouTube, I wish I could say to him, "Dry your crocodile-tears and learn how to captain your ship!"
 Give us a heading and angle of attack.
 Without guidance from him, his children have to be asking, "Where is our future?"